MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 To control table data synchronization between each debugging session, see [Retaining table data after publishing](devenv-retaining-data-after-publishing.md).

 > [!TIP]
 > To be able to debug an online environment with an Embed app published in it, make sure to specify the `applicationFamily` parameter in your launch.json file.
-You need to define the application family for your Embed app during onboarding.
+You must define the application family for your Embed app during onboarding.

 ## Breakpoints